DuendeInexistente/HorsePnPThing/README.md

 *   Giving a variety of elements for the players to build settings in.
     *   For this reasons, there is no "Canon" setting[^1]-- I will instead give a barebones modules the players can use to build their own, mostly taken from the fandom[^2].
 *   To provide a system that allows for non-violent solutions to conflict[^3], for obvious reasons.

+[^1]: Other than _the_ canon setting, of course.
+It’ll be a sort of base, and only contain strictly canonical elements.

+[^2]: Proper credit will be given in the manner of abundant footnotes.